PedroPA94/trybewallet--trybe/README.md

 </div>

 This project is a tool for the user to control his/her expenses.
 After login in, the user can add an expense in any of the avaliable currencies, write its description, add a payment method and assign a category.
-Once an expese is created, it can be edited or deleted.
+Once an expense is created, it can be edited or deleted.
 The total amount spent is shown in the top right corner, converted to BRL.

 [Check it out!](https://pedropa94.github.io/trybewallet--trybe/)